SpencerCDixon/SpenceBoy/docs/dev-log.md

 ### What did I learn today?

 * You can use `fwrite` to write 'n' number of objects of size T to a file descriptor.
+* HBlank is the time between writing rows of pixels
+* VBlank is the time between finishing writing a framebuffer and starting back at the top left
+* A lot of assembly programming will set flags which can then be checked against in jumps
+* A ton of assembly commands for the GBz80!
+(See research.md)

 ### What did I get done today?

 * Fixed logging utility based on Andreas feedback

 ### Any questions for Andreas?

+* None today!
+Time to write more GBC assembly :)

 ---